 There's nothing like a crispy, flaky pastry at breakfast, brunch or with a good coffee or tea in the afternoon.
-It's been a while since I made pastries - the last were these strawberry cream cheese brioche danishes with orange blossom water, inspired by spring in southern Spain, where my husband is from.
+I also love these strawberry cream cheese brioche danishes with orange blossom water, inspired by spring in southern Spain, where my husband is from.

 Jump to: